mmanooj/mmanooj/README.md

 - 👋 Hi, I’m @mmanooj
-- 👀 I’m interested in System Design, Algorithms & Datastructures, Design patterns, AWS and Databases
+- 👀 I’m interested in System Design, Algorithms & Datastructures, Design patterns & Cloud computing
-- 🌱 I’m currently learning How to use my time better & learn new things while having fun!!
+- 🌱 I’m currently learning How to put my time to a better use & learn new things while having fun!!
 - 💞️ I’m looking to collaborate on any open source, part-time/contract projects.
 - 📫 How to reach me - murali.manooj@gmail.com